sumotoy/LiquidCrystalNewV2/README.md

 Goals:

- - fast.
+ - FAST ! ! !
- - totally compatible with standard LiquidCrystal (apart the bads)
+ - totally compatible with standard LiquidCrystal (apart the bads, sorry Tom!)
  - small memory impact.
  - compact and small code.
  - large 2 HD44780 chip display capable.
- - large selection of GPIO or Shift Register to save pins.
+ - large selection of common GPIO or Shift Register to save MC pins.
  - cursor position from memory.
- - backlight driving.
+ - backlight driving included.

 This is the first release, alpha but SPI and Software SPI working.
 Wait next release for an usable version